-Farm.
+Farm (coastal).
 A place of agricultural production for commercial purposes which has annual sales of agricultural products of one thousand dollars (\$1,000) or more.
 For the C-APZ zoning district, the farm shall consist of all parcels owned (in either total or partial fee ownership) by the same owner of the property upon which a farmhouse is located.
 A farm shall consist of no less than all contiguous properties under common ownership.
+Non contiguous property may constitute a separate farm when determined to be a wholly independent farming operation, as evidenced by such factors as independent types of bona fide commercial agricultural production, the history of such agricultural production on the property, and the long term capital investment in independent farming operations and infrastructure (such as fencing, processing facilities, marketing mechanisms, and agricultural worker housing).